 In exchange for the right to use licensed technology in its research and development efforts, the Company has entered into various license agreements.
 These agreements generally stipulate that the Company pay an annual license fee and is obligated to pay royalties on future revenues, if any, resulting from use of the underlying licensed technology.
-Such revenues may include, for example, up-front license fees, contingent payments upon collaborators' achievement of development and regulatory objectives, and royalties.
+Such revenues may include up-front license fees, contingent payments upon collaborators' achievement of development and regulatory objectives, and royalties.
 In addition, some of the agreements commit the Company to make contractually defined payments upon the attainment of scientific or clinical milestones.
 The Company expenses these payments as they are incurred and expenses royalty payments as related future product sales or as royalty revenues are recorded.
 The Company accrues expenses for scientific and clinical objectives over the period that the work required to meet the respective objective is completed, provided that the Company believes that the achievement of such objective is probable.
-The Company did not incur license fee expenses within the "Research and development" line item of its "Costs and expenses" section of its consolidated statement of operations for the years ended December 31, 2020 or 2019.
-For the years ended December 31, 2020 and December 31, 2019, the Company also recognized \$0.5 million and \$0.5 million as cost of royalty revenues in its Consolidated Statements of Operations and Comprehensive Loss related to such obligations (see Note 11 (a)).
+For the years ended December 31, 2021, 2020, and 2019, the Company also recognized \$0.5 million, \$0.5 million, and \$0.5 million, respectively, as cost of royalty revenues in its Consolidated Statements of Operations and Comprehensive Loss related to such obligations (see Note 11 (a)).